wayneweicheng/agentic_spec_driven_pipeline/docs/spec-driven-pipeline-with-llms.md

-# Spec-Driven Data Pipelines: Bridging Business Requirements and Code with LLMs
+# Spec-Driven Data Pipelines: An Emerging Approach to Data Engineering with AI

+## Introduction: A Shift in How Data Engineers Work

+With the introduction of generative AI, data engineers are discovering new ways of building data pipelines.
+The change isn't that code generation becomes trivial or negligible - rather, **where engineers spend their time is fundamentally shifting**.

+Previously, data engineers spent significant effort on:
+- Writing SQL transformations line by line
+- Translating business requirements into platform-specific code
+- Debugging syntax errors and fixing typos
+- Maintaining repetitive boilerplate code

+Now, we're seeing engineers spend more time on:
+- **Building specialized AI agents** customized to generate code that meets the organization's requirements and standards
+- **Providing AI agents with extensive knowledge** about the existing framework, organizational rules, data models, and platform-specific patterns
+- **Designing comprehensive testing frameworks** that can quickly validate AI-generated code
+- **Reviewing AI-generated outputs** - both the specs and the code - to ensure quality and correctness

+**The key insight:** Engineers become architects of the system that generates code, rather than writing every line themselves.
+The AI agent generates code that fits into the organization's existing framework and processes.
+The engineer reviews the agent's output, validates it through automated tests, and provides feedback to improve the system.

+This is what we see as an emerging way of writing data pipelines.

 ## The Challenge: From Ambiguity to Execution

-Data engineering teams face a recurring challenge: business requirements arrive as lengthy English documents describing complex data transformations, but translating these requirements into production code is time-consuming, error-prone, and ambiguous.
-How do you ensure that the code you write actually implements what the business asked for?
+Even with AI assistance, data engineering teams face a recurring challenge: business requirements arrive as lengthy English documents describing complex data transformations.
+The questions remain:
+- How do we ensure AI-generated code actually implements what the business asked for?
+- How do we validate correctness quickly enough to enable rapid iteration?
+- How do we make AI-generated specs and code reviewable by humans (and business stakeholders)?

 Traditional approaches struggle with this disconnect:
 - Business requirements written in prose leave room for interpretation
 - Manual translation to code introduces errors and inconsistencies
 - Multiple data platforms (DBT, Dataform, PySpark) require different implementations
 - Testing and validation happen too late in the development cycle
+- AI-generated JSON specs are machine-readable but difficult for humans to review

 ## A New Approach: The Spec-Driven Pipeline